Do You Owe Child Support?

 If you do not respond to a paternity action, the court could name you the child's legal father.
 The court may order you to pay for:

 the costs of birth, court, and/or blood tests

 past and current child support

 B. Administrative Cases (DCS/ALJ)

-If there is no court order setting support, the Division of Child Support (DCS) may set support.
-DCS may send a Notice and Finding of Financial Responsibility (NFFR) to the parent who owes support.
-(Men who have signed affidavits acknowledging paternity may get a different notice.
+If there is no court order, the Division of Child Support (DCS) may set support.
+DCS may send the parent who owes support a Notice and Finding of Financial Responsibility (NFFR).
+(If you signed an affidavit acknowledging paternity, you may get a different notice.
 See the section below about paternity.)
-An NFFR will tell you how much monthly support plus any back support you owe.
-DCS will send a child support schedule and worksheets if you disagree with what the NFFR says.
+An NFFR states how much monthly support plus any back support you owe.
+DCS will also send a child support schedule and worksheets.
+You will need these if you disagree with what the NFFR says.
+(See next section.)
 You must respond in a timely way whenever you get notice of an appeal deadline or hearing date.

-If you disagree with the amount DCS says you owe in the NFFR, ask for a hearing (DSC calls it an "adjudicative proceeding").
+If you disagree with the amount the NFFR says you owe, ask for a hearing (DSC calls it an "adjudicative proceeding").
 There should be a form with the other papers you got called "Objection – Request for Blood Test or Adjudicative Proceeding."
-State your reason for wanting to appeal in the space on the form.
+In the space on that form, state your reason for appealing.
 Deliver or mail it back to the DCS office that sent it.
-(The address should be on the form.)
+The address should be on the form.
 If you cannot find the address, send your appeal to:

 DSHS Board of Appeals

 P.O.
 Box 45803

 You have twenty days from the day you get the NFFR to send in your appeal.
 (If the twentieth day falls on a weekend or holiday, you have until the next regular business day.)